Dustin Burrows

 Dustin Ray Burrows (born November 14, 1978) is an American politician, attorney, and businessman who has served as the speaker of the Texas House of Representatives since 2025.
 A member of the Republican Party, he has represented the 83rd district in the Texas House of Representatives since January 2015.

 Burrows is the former chair of the House Ways and Means Committee, former chair of the House Calendars Committee, and the former chair of House Republican Caucus.
-He has sponsored legislation including the SB2 bill, which enables Texas taxpayers to control local tax rates and tax increases.

 Early life, education, and career

 Burrows graduated from Monterey High School in Lubbock and earned an MBA and J.D. from Texas Tech University.
 Burrows is licensed to practice law in New Mexico and Texas and was a partner in the Texas firm McCleskey, Harriger, Brazill, & Graff.